 - 1. Make a list of things you're good at.
 Do you like to tell others about them and try to make a name for yourself (like the people at Babel), or do you give the credit to God for the things you're good at?
 It's awesome you have abilities from God.
 Thank him for them! - 2.
-Rather than bringing attention to yourself, take time to bring attention to God, which honors him.
-Tell at least two people something amazing about God or God's creation. - 3.
-Talk to God and ask him to help you want to live to please him and bring him honor. - 4.
+Rather than bringing attention to yourself like the people at Babel did, take time to bring attention to God.
+Tell at least two people something amazing about God or God's creation.
+That honors him! - 3.
+Ask God to help you live in a way that honors and pleases him. - 4.
 Check Answers VBS.com/junglekids for more fun information!

-Ask yourself this question: How can I bring attention to God?
+Ask yourself these questions: Do I like to talk about how great I am or how great God is?
+How can I bring attention to God?

-Gospel Opportunity

-Day 3 Memory Verse Poster
+- ◆ Day 3 Memory Verse Poster

 ☐ Optional: Student Guides

-and supplies
+- ☐ Optional: Student Guides and supplies